 Great Place to Work® Institute, Inc. is a research and management consultancy based in the U.S. with International Affiliate offices throughout the world.

-The Great Place to Work® Institute is dedicated to helping organizations understand and practice the qualities and behaviours that lead to the creation of great workplaces.
-This effort leads to enhanced quality of work life for employees and improved financial performance for the organization.
+The Great Place to Work® Institute is dedicated to helping organizations understand and practice the qualities and behaviors that lead to the creation of great workplaces.
+This effort leads to enhanced quality of work-life for employees and improved financial performance for the organization.

 Their approach is based on the major findings of 20 years of research – that trust between managers and employees is the primary defining characteristic of the very best workplaces.

-At the heart of the definition of a great place to work – a place where employees “trust the people they work for, have pride in what they do, and enjoy the people they work with” – is the idea that a great workplace is measured by the quality of the three, interconnected relationships that exist there:
+At the heart of the definition of a great place to work – a place where employees "trust the people they work for, have pride in what they do, and enjoy the people they work with" – is the idea that a great workplace is measured by the quality of three interconnected relationships:

 The Great Place to Work® Institute offers services that help companies and institutions to build on their strengths and shows them where opportunities for improvement within these three key relationships will enhance their workplaces.

 The Institute's tools go far beyond typical employee surveys and appraisal methods to uncover a wide variety of management practices and attitudes that are often overlooked.

 Every year The Great Place to Work® Institute Argentina works together with Clarín Newspaper to publish the BEST COMPANIES TO WORK ON IN ARGENTINA.